 IF MICROWAVE DOES NOT OPERATE, FIRST CHECK THE FOLLOWING:

-- Is the microwave plugged into a live outlet with the proper voltage?
-(See installation instructions.) - Have you blown a household fuse or tripped a circuit breaker? - Has the electric company experienced a power failure?
+- Is the microwave oven plugged into a grounded 3 prong outlet? - Have you blown a household fuse or tripped a circuit breaker? - Has the electric company experienced a power failure?

 OTHER POSSIBLE PROBLEMS AND THEIR CAUSES: